 - Does your tariff have exit fees?
-Some firms charge around £30 per fuel if you want to leave before the end of your contract.
+Some firms charge as much as £50 per fuel if you want to leave before the end of your contract.
 Exit fees only apply to fixed deals, and cannot be charged in the last 49 days of your tariff.

 - How much will your new deal cost per month?
 Check how this compares with your current deal, so there are no surprises to your bank account.

 - Is your direct debit fixed or variable?
 Fixed direct debit payments are the same each month, to balance out the cost of your energy during the year.
 Some companies have different fixed payments for summer and winter.
 Variable direct debit payments will change each month to match what you use.

 - How will you receive your bills?
 Remember to check your online account or email if you won’t be getting them through the post.

 - Does your tariff require a smart meter?
 Some tariffs are only available to customers with smart meters, or if you agree to book an appointment to have one fitted.

 - Is there an upfront payment?
 Some tariffs require one month's payment (or even two, in the case of one supplier) before they start supplying your gas and electricity.
 Some prepayment deals require a security deposit.
 Both of these can make the initial costs of switching higher than expected.

 4. How long does it take to switch energy supplier?

 It takes 16 days to switch your electricity supplier and 18 days to switch your gas supplier, on average, according to energy regulator Ofgem*.